Last editedJun 20233 min read

 Transactions which occur in the same country as the card-issuing bank are lower cost than transactions which occur across borders.

 All businesses which take customer payments by credit and debit card are liable to pay interchange fees.
 While any processing fees are perhaps unwelcome, the gain in exchange for being able accept credit/debit cards far exceeds the additional cost of paying interchange fees.

 GoCardless has lower fees than credit cards, leading inevitably to cost savings for merchants.
-We offer lower cost per transaction, starting at 1% + 0.20p for self-serve domestic transactions, no hidden fees, just simple pricing.
+We offer lower cost per transaction and no hidden fees, just simple pricing.